JoyDas1902/BongTravel/README.md

 Like, Comment and Share: Users can interact with posts by liking, commenting and sharing on them.

-Bengali Language Support: The app supports posting in the Bengali language, and all buttons and call-to-action elements are also in Bengali.

 ## Installation
 To run the Bong Travel app locally, follow these steps: